Ting-ttZeng/Ting-ttZeng.github.io/hobbies.md

 <img src="/images/work/chtrack.jpg" width="280" height="210">
 </div>
 <br>
 July 2021, a field trip to **Lake Chenghai** in Lijiang, China.
-Our ORV got stuck in the mud, and the rescue truck that came to help also got stuck! 🚨🚨🚨emergency🚨🚨🚨
+Our ORV got stuck in the mud, and the rescue truck that came to help also got stuck! 🚨🚨🚨Emergency🚨🚨🚨
 <br>

 <div class="third">